makoConstruct/termpose/spec.md

 ### misc requirements/exceptions

+the first :line with :linecontent must have an indent of zero length

 each :indentation must be either prefixed by the :indentation of the previous line, or be the prefix of the :indentation of the next line.
-This permits deviations in indenting style that are common, without allowing any inconsistent or misleading :indentation patterns
+This permits common deviations in indenting style, without allowing any inconsistent or misleading :indentation patterns

 any :item can be **:interrupted** by a :newline.
 Through this, :slists will not always close, :quoteds wont always have an end-quote, and :pairs wont always have their second :item.
 The meaning of :interrupted :items will be explained below